 Announcement: The 2016 Cost of Living Adjustment (“COLA”) calculation has resulted in a COLA of 1.37%.
 Click this link 2016 COLA to see how the annual COLA is calculated.
 The COLA adjustment will begin in your May 2016 payment.

-Announcement: Elections 2016 - Call for nominations!
-The Firefighters and Police Officers Pension Board is seeking nominations for a police officer representative and a firefighter representative to the board for the term January 1, 2017 - December 31, 2020.
+Announcement: Elections 2016 - The Firefighters and Police Officers Pension Board is holding elections for a police officer representative and a firefighter representative to the board for the term January 1, 2017 - December 31, 2020.
 Click Here for information on the 2016 Elections.
-Also, stay tuned for additional details on the election which will be held in the Fall 2016.

 Seminars, Workshops and Webinars